REST API

 From a HTTP client, the type of requests that work are POST methods, transmits the request as a payload, but uses multi-part form data to create message to be sent.
 The message itself is in the form of

-- a field called query, i.e JSON query (which is a list of commands),
+- a field called query, with

 - All the queries made in this manner also rely on a Authorization header with value as